matteematt/.dotfiles/.vim/README.md

     script.

 > The vim polyglot scala plugin breaks the scala linting, you must delete the line "compiler sbt" from the scala.vim file
+> The vim polyglot typescript plugin breaks the typescript linting, you must delete the line "compiler typescript" from the typescript.vim file

 ### RegEx Search